dijkstracula/solvent/paper/report.md

 their own bias into the reconstruction algorithm if they so choose: if we _know_ we'd like a type with a particular shape to be inferred, and can express it the liquid type system's qualifier DSL, then the system can incorporate it into reconstruction.

+Simply adding the qualifier `(_ * (_ + 1)) / 2` alone doesn't suffice, however:
-Since the closed form only holds for _nonnegative_ integers, simply adding the qualifier `(_ * (_ + 1)) / 2)` alone doesn't suffice: the precondition needs to be stated as either part of the qualifier, or as a manually-annotated type on the input argument `k`.
+because the closed form only holds for _nonnegative_ integers, and `my_sum()` can consume any integer at all, the validity check on this new qualifier will fail and predicate abstraction will filter it from the valid qualifier list.
+We can handle the nonnegativity requirement in two ways: First, the qualifier can be made an implication `(_ >= 0) => (_ * (_ + 1)) / 2`, which is vacuously true in the base case and satisfied in the recursive step case.
+Second, we could abstain from adding the implication to the qualifier, and instead _manually refine_ the type of the input argument `k` to only consume non-negative values, which has the same effect.
 Both solutions are shown below:

 ```python
 # Our two custom qualifiers: the precondition required for the closed form